imperva/google-analytics-spa/README.md

 # Google Analytics automatic reporter

 This library was created with Single Page Application architecture in mind.
+You can use it with ReactJs, Angular, Vue or just vanilla javascript code.
-Its goal is to provide as simple as possible usage of Google Analytics for SPAs (Single Page Applications).
+Its goal is to provide as automatic as possible usage of Google Analytics for SPAs (Single Page Applications).
+_So you could free yourself to deal with other tasks_

 #### Some of its features that come virtually without any "price tag" are
 * **AUTOMATIC** reporting of virtual navigation (based on HTML5 history object) including reporting page alias and not the actual url